Can I Use HSA or FSA Funds for Recovery Equipment?

 Assuming a PPO health plan means you have an HSA

 HSAs require enrollment in a qualifying HDHP.
-Many buyers discover this only after purchasing, when their “HSA card” turns out to be an LPFSA or HRA with different rules.
+Many buyers discover this after purchasing, when their “HSA card” turns out to be an LPFSA or HRA with different rules.

 7